sheharyarn/memento/README.md

- - **Easy to Use:** Provides a simple & intuitive API for working with [Mnesia][mnesia]
+ - 😀 **Easy to Use:** Provides a simple & intuitive API for working with [Mnesia][mnesia]
- - **Real-time:** Has extremely fast real-time data searches, even across many nodes
+ - ⚡️ **Real-time:** Has extremely fast real-time data searches, even across many nodes
- - **Powerful Queries:** on top of Erlang's MatchSpec and QLC, that are much easier to use
+ - 💪 **Powerful Queries:** on top of Erlang's MatchSpec and QLC, that are much easier to use
- - **Detailed Documentation:** and examples for all methods on [Hexdocs.pm][docs]
+ - 📓 **Detailed Documentation:** and examples for all methods on [HexDocs][docs]
- - **Persistent:** Schema can be coherently kept on disc & in memory
+ - 💾 **Persistent:** Schema can be coherently kept on disc & in memory
- - **Distributed:** Data can easily be replicated on several nodes
+ - 🌐 **Distributed:** Data can easily be replicated on several nodes
- - **Atomic:** A series of operations can be grouped in to a single atomic transaction
+ - 🌀 **Atomic:** A series of operations can be grouped in to a single atomic transaction
- - **Focused:** Encourages good patterns by omitting dirty calls to the database
+ - 🔍 **Focused:** Encourages good patterns by omitting dirty calls to the database
- - **Mnesia Compatible:** You can still use Mnesia methods for Schemas and Tables created by Memento
+ - 🔧 **Mnesia Compatible:** You can still use Mnesia methods for Schemas and Tables created by Memento
- - **No Dependencies:** Zero external dependencies; only uses the built-in Mnesia module
+ - ❄️  **No Dependencies:** Zero external dependencies; only uses the built-in Mnesia module
- - **MIT Licensed**: Free for personal and commercial use
+ - ⛅️ **MIT Licensed**: Free for personal and commercial use

 <br/>

-**Memento** is an extremely easy-to-use and powerful wrapper in Elixir that makes is intuitive to work with [Mnesia][mnesia], the Erlang Distributed Realtime Database.
+**Memento** is an extremely easy-to-use and powerful wrapper in Elixir that makes it intuitive to work with [Mnesia][mnesia], the Erlang Distributed Realtime Database.
 The original Mnesia API in Erlang is convoluted, unorganized and combined with the complex `MatchSpec` and `QLC` query language, is hard to work with in Elixir, especially for beginners.
-Memento attempts to define a simple API to work with tables, removing the majority of complexity associated with it.
+Memento attempts to define a simple API to work with schemas, removing the majority of complexity associated with it.

 <br/>